-- A. Because writers, producers, and performers don't have enough money to invest on television. - B. Because there are no high-quality programs. - C. Because there are no talented writers, producers, and performers.

-D. Because talented writers, producers, and performers are busy with Broadway stage and in vaudeville, radio, and motion pictures.
-Question 54.
-The word "dearth" in the last paragraph is alegast in manning to
+- A. Because there are no talented writers, producers, and performers. - B. Because writers, producers, and performers don't have enough money to invest on television. - C. Because talented writers, producers, and performers are busy with Broadway stage and in vaudeville, radio, and motion pictures. - D. Because there are no high-quality programs.

-Question 54: The word "dearth" in the last paragraph is closest in meaning to
+Question 54: The word "dearth" in the last paragraph is closest in meaning to \\\\\.